WCMH-TV: History

-WCMH-TV was placed up for sale by NBCUniversal on January 9, 2006, along with sister stations WJAR-TV in Providence, WVTM-TV in Birmingham, Alabama, and WNCN-TV in Goldsboro, North Carolina.
+NBCUniversal placed WCMH-TV on the market January 9, 2006, along with sister stations WJAR in Providence, WVTM-TV in Birmingham, Alabama, and WNCN-TV in Goldsboro, North Carolina.
 Media General, the Richmond, Virginia-based company which already owned five NBC affiliates in the southeastern United States, announced it would purchase the four stations on April 6, 2006; the sale was finalized on June 26, 2006.
 As a result, channel 4 became Media General's first station in the Great Lakes region.

 For several months after the sale closed, WCMH's website and those of the other three stations remained in the format used by the websites of NBC-owned stations.
 In December 2006, WNCN and WJAR launched redesigned websites, which are no longer powered by Internet Broadcasting.
 On December 11, 2006, WVTM's website followed suit, followed by WCMH on December 14.
 Media General has since located the master control for all Media General NBC affiliates at its Columbus studios.
 In 2013, Media General migrated its television station web sites to Worldnow (who provided video services to the company's in-house web site operations prior to the hosting deal).
 Following the company's takeover by the principal staff of LIN, the Media General station web sites are now hosted by WordPress.com.

 With subsequent sales and affiliation switches involving the other three stations NBC sold to Media General in 2006, WCMH was the last of the four that had had both the same owner and the same network affiliation that it had since 2006.
 (WJAR and WVTM were sold to Sinclair and Hearst Television, respectively, in 2014, while WNCN switched its network affiliation from NBC to CBS in 2016.)
-WCMH would be reunited with WDTN (the former WLWD) in 2014 when Media General purchased LIN Media, which also made WCMH a sister station to LIN's properties in Youngstown (CBS affiliate WKBN-TV, Fox affiliate WYFX-LD, and ABC-affiliated SSA partner WYTV) within Ohio.
+WCMH would be reunited with WDTN (the former WLWD) in 2014 when Media General purchased LIN Media, which also made WCMH a sister station to LIN's properties in Youngstown (CBS affiliate WKBN-TV, Fox affiliate WYFX-LD, and ABC-affiliated SSA partner WYTV) within Ohio, as well as WDTN's SSA partner WBDT in Springfield.

-On January 27, 2016, it was announced that the Nexstar Broadcasting Group would buy Media General for $4.6 billion.
-WCMH became part of "Nexstar Media Group."
+On January 27, 2016, Nexstar Broadcasting Group announced it would buy Media General for $4.6 billion.
+WCMH became part of "Nexstar Media Group".
 The deal closed on January 17, 2017.

-Following the acquisitions of West Virginia Media Holdings (which closed two weeks after the Media General deal) and Tribune Media in 2019, WCMH is now a sister station to four other stations serving Ohio: Fox affiliate WJW in Cleveland, CBS affiliates WOWK-TV in Charleston–Huntington, West Virginia and WTRF-TV in Wheeling–Steubenville, and NBC affiliate WDTN in Dayton.
+On August 19, 2025, Nexstar announced it would acquire Tegna Inc. In Columbus, Tegna owns WBNS AM, WBNS-FM, and WBNS-TV.